chrisbarnettster/ansible_docker_tensorflow/README.md

 ```
 The nvidia repo has several sections and multiple GPG key requirements.
 I haven't got this just right yet, so ansible is supposed to ignore GPG keys.
 If this doesn't happen then `sudo yum install nvidia-docker2 --nogpgcheck`

-## docker breaks after nvidia install
+## Docker breaks after Nvidia install
-this happened to me when testing on a system with no nvidia card.
+this happened to me when testing on a system with no Nvidia card.
 after removing nvidia-cuda2 I still wasn't able to restart docker
 see https://github.com/moby/moby/issues/23089
 One fix is to remove or move /var/lib/docker and reinstall docker